What types of devices need to be included in the eIRB application?

-> No. If the IRB concurs with the sponsor's NSR determination, then it is effectively issuing an abbreviated IDE to conduct the study.
-However, the FDA's regulations for Human Subjects Protections and the IRB operations still apply (21 CFR 50 and 56).
+No. If the IRB concurs with the sponsor's NSR determination, then it is effectively issuing an abbreviated IDE to conduct the study.
+NSR device studies must follow the abbreviated requirements under 21 CFR 812.2(b) and the FDA's regulations for Human Subjects Protections and the IRB operations (21 CFR 50 and 56).

-> My sponsor initially determined my device is NSR but the IRB determined it was SR. What do I need to do?
+My sponsor initially determined my device is NSR but the IRB determined it was SR. What do I need to do?

 The sponsor must obtain one of the following from the FDA: (1) a determination that the device is an NSR device or (2) an IDE (in the event the FDA agrees that the device is an SR device).